kennethlove/rust-bf/README.md

     - Up/Down or Alt/Ctrl + Up/Down: move through history.
 - Submission: EOF (Ctrl-D on macOS/Linux; Ctrl-Z then Enter on Windows).
 - Exit: Ctrl-C (immediate), or :exit.

+## CLI usage (IDE)

+IDE for Brainfuck code authoring.

+- Start the IDE:
+    - `cargo run -- tui`
+    - `cargo run -- tui --file ./example.bf` to open a file on startup
+- Type Brainfuck code directly into the IDE.
+- Invalid instructions are ignored.
+- Tape and pointer are reset for each execution.
+No state is maintained.
+- Ctrl-R to execute the code buffer.
+- Ctrl-C to exit the IDE immediately with exit code 0.
+- Ctrl-L to toggle line numbers.
+- Ctrl-S to save the current buffer to a file.
+- Ctrl-O to open a file into the current buffer.
+- Ctrl-H / F1 to show help overlay with keybindings and behaviors.
+- Tab to switch focus between editor, output, and tape panes.

 ## Library usage